 - Data structures collected are framed into packets that can be as small as 9 bytes so they can be sent over whatever transport you use (e.g. Bluetooth, LTE, WiFi, LoRa, Zigbee, or even proprietary protocols).

 - The Memfault cloud reassembles data structures from received packets and analyzes them to classify the issue, identify a possible root cause, and recover items such as variable and function names from the binary data.

 - The Memfault cloud automatically de-duplicates similar issues.
 Notifications are used to let you know when problems are detected.
 From the Memfault web application, individual issues can be drilled into and overall fleet health can be examined via dashboard views.

 The memfault-firmware-sdk is designed as a collection of components, so you can include only what is needed for your project.
-To start, we recommend you integrate the "panics" component so you can get visibility into crashes that are occuring.

 We have step-by-step guides which cover how to add the SDK to a project, capture an error, and publish data to the Memfault cloud:

 ⚠️ The following guides assume you already have a Memfault Account.
 If you don't yet have one, you can create one here.

 Once the memfault-firmware-sdk is in place, a number of modules can easily be integrated into the system:

 - Coredumps - Allows one to collect the system state when the device hangs, crashes or asserts unexpectedly.

 - Reboot Reason Tracking - allows one to collect why devices are rebooting in the field (whether it be due to a crash, brown out, crash or a firmware update).
 Summaries and aggregates and then be viewed from the Memfault web application.